barispolatt/Basic-User-Login/README.md

 # Basic-User-Login
-basic user login to practice java loops.
+basic user login to practice java loops and if-else.